friendly-traceback/docs/source/syntax_tracebacks_en_3.11.rst

     -->1: def test((a, b), c):
                    ^^^^^^

-    Python gave us the following informative message about the possible cause of the error:

-        Function parameters cannot be parenthesized

-    However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

     You cannot have explicit tuples as function arguments.
     You can only use identifiers (variable names) as function arguments.
     Assign any tuple to a parameter and unpack it